NASCAR Rulebook Section 12: Actions Detrimental to Stock Car Racing

 Clint Bowyer received a 150 point reduction and $150,000 fine after NASCAR cited that his car was improperly mounted on the frame.

-According the the team owner, the winning car was off a fraction of an inch and passed post-race inspection.
+According to the team owner, the winning car was off a fraction of an inch and passed post-race inspection.
 It was only later that the problem was discovered.

-According to ESPN, Bowyer noted that Kyle Busch has a similar issue with his car the week before and did not receive penalties.
+According to ESPN, Bowyer noted that Kyle Busch had a similar issue with his car the week before and did not receive penalties.